-Your doctor may also order a complete blood count, or CBC, which is a blood test that counts all the different types of cells in your blood.
+Your healthcare provider may also order a complete blood count, or CBC, which is a blood test that counts all the different types of cells in your blood.

-Your doctor may also order a test that measures your hemoglobin to find out how much oxygen your red blood cells are carrying.
+Your healthcare provider may also order a test that measures your hemoglobin to find out how much oxygen your red blood cells are carrying.

 Results are given as a percentage.
 Normal hematocrit values are different for men, women, and children.
 Normal values are:

 30 to 44 percent for children, depending upon age

 If your HCT is high, it may mean your body is making too many red blood cells.
 Your HCT may also be high if your plasma is too low.
 This can happen when you are dehydrated or in shock.

 If your HCT is low, it means you may have:

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.